Undergraduate

 A regular, three-credit hour spring course, Constitutional Litigation (CNST_DEM/POL_SC 4231) walks students step-by-step through the history and process of federal constitutional adjudication, from the contours of federal courts as laid out in Article III, through how the present-day Supreme Court goes about choosing its docket.

-As part of the curriculum, students spend Spring Break in D.C. exploring the course’s subject matter in context through sitting in on oral arguments at the U.S. Supreme Court and touring other sites of relevance.
+As part of the curriculum, students spend Spring Break in D.C. exploring the course’s subject matter in context through touring the U.S. Supreme Court and other sites of relevance.